saktush/a_star_maze/README.md

 # a_star_maze
-a star maze solved in python
+A* (AStar) maze solved with python

-** solving maze from png file
+* solving maze from png file
-** saving result to png file
+* saving result to png file

-** made with ChatGpt
+* made with ChatGpt